mayTkhin24/couchers/app/web/readme.md

 This method uses the staging backend/database at <https://next.couchershq.org/> (what we call "next"), and the pre-built protos from today's `develop` branch (they change pretty rarely).
 You might eventually want to change both of these, but this should get you up and running!

 If you have any trouble, someone will be happy to help, just ask!

+## Logging in

+If you followed the Quick Start instructions, it points to the staging ("next") instance: please create a new account.
+It's separate from the prod instance but otherwise fully functional and you'll receive a real signup link.

+If you are running the backend locally, use username `aapeli` and password `Aapeli's password`.

 ## How to contribute